 The Tao te Ching:

-“Hatred does not cease by hatred, but only by love; this is the eternal rule.”
+The Buddha: “Hatred does not cease by hatred, but only by love; this is the eternal rule.”

-The media does that by using the few people who take ugly interpretations and then they magnify their actions.
+The media does that by using the few people who take ugly interpretations of those texts and then they magnify their actions.
 But there really aren’t many of those sorts of people.
 The vast majority of people are readily able to access their fundamentally loving nature.
-They are fundamentally kind.
-And most people who enter into religious practice sincerely do so as a way of increasing their sense of belonging and love for both themselves and others.
+They are fundamentally kind, and most people who enter into religious practice sincerely do so as a way of increasing their sense of belonging and love for both themselves and others.

 peace and a loving embrace. s